Snakeybob/Self_Learning/Excel/Excel Skills for Business Specialization.md

 - =A1&B1&"C"

 #### Changing Text Case
-- =UPPER(), for all upper case
+- =UPPER() - for all upper case
-- =LOWER(), for all lower case
+- =LOWER() - for all lower case
-- =PROPER(), for first letter to be capital and the rest lower case
+- =PROPER() - for first letter to be capital and the rest lower case

 #### Extracting Text
-- =LEFT(), extracts text from the left
+- =LEFT() - extracts text from the left
-- =MID(), extracts text from the middle, starting from certain number from the left
+- =MID() - extracts text from the middle, starting from certain number from the left
-- =RIGHT(), extracts text from the right
+- =RIGHT() - extracts text from the right

 #### Finding Text
 =FIND()

 #### Date Calculations
-- =NOW(),  returns the current date and time
+- =NOW() -  returns the current date and time
-- =TODAY(), returns the current date
+- =TODAY() - returns the current date
-- =YEARFRAC(), calculates the fraction of the year represented by the number of whole days between two dates
+- =YEARFRAC() - calculates the fraction of the year represented by the number of whole days between two dates

 ### Week 3
 #### Finish Editing and stay in the cell